Select Page

 -Johnny Velasquez, 3rd Degree Member of the Knights of Columbus

 “Since our undergraduate days when he organized our fraternity’s response to the Del Rio Flood (1998), I’ve known Beto to be an excellent motivator.
 I’ve seen him work tirelessly behind the scenes with both our alumni association, the St. Mary’s Young Alumni Club and the St. Mary’s Alumni Association.
-I’m always glad to work with him and happy that he takes the time to contribute to excellent causes.” – Eduardo R. Vega, educator and Board Member, Chi Phi Fraternity, Lambda Zeta Alumni Association
+I’m always glad to work with him and happy that he takes the time to contribute to excellent causes.” – Eduardo R. Vega, Chi Phi Alumni Association Board Member & San Antonio’s Poet Laureate 2024-2027

 Chi Phi Fraternity “Since 1997 Beto has served the Chi Phi Fraternity as a chapter President, Interfranternity Council President at St. Mary’s University, National Staff Member at the Chi Phi College of Excellence, and now as a dedicated alumnus.
 As the President of the Lambda Zeta Chapter of Chi Phi, he helped lead our chapter to national awards of excellence in the areas of community service, leadership in extracurricular activities, and overall excellence as defined by the National Office of Chi Phi.
 Today Beto gives his time, talent, and treasure to our alumni association to help continue the legacy of excellence that he helped build.
 Beto has always found a way to support the values and traditions that our fraternal brotherhood represents and he is a consummate leader that is always willing to help others in need and give back.“